Understanding Adam’s Decolonial and Social Justice Framework in Field Education

 As social workers, we will always be learning, even when we had finished our training, we invite you to think critically wherever you are on your social work journey.

-You've been listening to the decolonizing social work Field Education podcast, global dialogues for change, and International participatory project with students, experts by experience, practitioners and.
+You've been listening to the Decolonising Social Work Field Education podcast, global dialogues for change, and International participatory project with students, experts by experience, practitioners and.

-Pandemics funded by the European Association of Schools of Social Work that by associate Professor Hanley and Lisa Chen at the University of Sussex and Co, produced by Mitali Kulkarni, visit dialogue.swfe.org and follow US online, decolonize and social work starts with you.
+Academics.
+Funded by the European Association of Schools of Social Work, led by associate Professor Henglien Lisa Chen at the University of Sussex and Co-produced by Mitali Kulkarni, Visit dialogueswfe.org and follow us online, decolonising social work starts with you.

 Stay tuned.